 23-28 February 2015, Yaoundé, Cameroon

 This workshop corresponds to the first implementation stage of the BIOPAMA capacity building strategy for West and Central Africa.
 Protected areas experts from national and regional institutions will meet to develop a training manual on how to collect, manage and analyze data using the BIOPAMA form, and use it for influencing protected area decision making.
 The manual targets parks managers and national trainers, and will ensure capacity building consistency on form methodology across the region.
+Read about the workshop's outcomes here.

 The region hosts many highly endangered mammals, including Forest Elephants and Mountain Gorillas.
 Habitat types range from lush rain forest in the Congo Basin, the world’s second largest tropical forest, to the vast desert landscapes of the Southern Sahara.